my-research/protobuf/README.md

 protocol buffers is language, platform neutral data serialization format by google

 - faster and compact by using binary format
-- extendable for version compatibility
+- provide forward & backward compatibility methodology

 # put it to use